Data4Democracy/immigration-connect/public-charge/scraper/README.md

 ```

 This will populate a sqlite database called `comments.sql`.
+If you didn't set the same `UID` in the container as the one you are using in
-For the database to work, currently you have to set the permissions for it and
+your host machine, then for the database to work, you'll have to set the
-for your current working directory:
+permissions for your current working directory to be writen to by `others`:
 ```
-chmod o=u comments.sqlite

 cd ../
 chmod o=u scraper/
 ```